 Hemp, which is very low in THC is by law the non-psychotropic version of cannabis.
 In 2003 the US Department of Health and Human Services wrote patents about some of the cannabinoid molecules found in hemp as “antioxidants and neuroprotectants.”
 In recent years, hemp oils high in cannabinoids such as CBD, have become known for neuroprotective, antioxidant, and anti-inflammatory properties and benefits that extend to many health issues.

 Many Americans are confused over the legality of hemp because hemp is not available for general farming like corn or soybeans.
 Until 2014, only imported hemp was federally legal in the US making America the largest importer of hemp products in the world.

 It is legal to import CBD processed from hemp stalks and seeds, in accordance with a 2004 9th Circuit court decision.
-Imported CBD extracted from the hemp flower is not in compliance with current importation under this decision; these imports are subject to seizure.
+Imported CBD extracted from the hemp flower is not in compliance with current importation under this decision.

 2. MEDICAL MARIJUANA PROGRAM: